tedmiston/notes/README.md

 This project serves a few purposes:

 - log what I'm learning from reading books and articles, listening to conference talks and podcasts, etc
-- consider how the various ideas connect to other sources and ideas
+- consider how ideas from various sources connect to others
-- keep placeholders for what I want to read / listen to / watch in the future
+- keep placeholders for what to read / listen / watch in the future
-- explore topics both for immediate value and purely intellectual curiosity
+- explore topics for immediate pragmatic value to purely intellectual curiosity

 ### Workflow

-I read articles on Instapaper, and books on a Kindle or Safari Books Online.
-I read nonsequentially and typically not [cover to cover](http://austinkleon.com/2014/10/17/33-thoughts-on-reading/) (blank spots == not yet read).
-I skim Hacker News daily.
+I read articles on Instapaper and books mostly on Kindle or Safari Books Online.
+I read nonlinearly and often not [cover to cover](http://austinkleon.com/2014/10/17/33-thoughts-on-reading/) (blank spots == not yet read).
+I skim Hacker News and Techmeme weekly.

-I recommend two Mac apps for working with Markdown: [FoldingText](http://www.foldingtext.com/) and [Marked](http://marked2app.com/).
+I recommend two macOS apps for working with Markdown: [FoldingText](http://www.foldingtext.com/) and [Marked](http://marked2app.com/).

 ---